Lord Allan Velasco: Speaker (2020–2022)

 With Cayetano's refusal to honor the term-sharing agreement after 184 representatives rejected his offer of resignation on September 30, 2020 and abruptly suspending the House's session on October 6, 2020, Velasco called on Cayetano to resume the House's session before November 16, 2020.
 He and his allies also affirmed their intent to conduct a session on October 14, 2020 to formalize his assumption as Speaker of the House of Representatives.

 During a gathering of 186 representatives at Celebrity Sports Complex in Quezon City, Velasco was elected as House Speaker on October 12, 2020, two days before the term-sharing agreement that he and Alan Peter Cayetano agreed upon in July 2019 went into effect.
 However, Cayetano disputed Velasco's election and called the gathering a "fake session."

 On October 13, 2020, Cayetano tendered his "irrevocable resignation" as Speaker through a Facebook live stream, as 186 representatives formally ratified Velasco's election as the new Speaker in the Batasang Pambansa during the start of their special session.

 On November 18, Velasco was appointed by the House as legislative caretaker of Cebu City's 1st district after the death of representative Raul del Mar two days earlier.

+Gubernatorial run (2025)

+Upon being term-limited, Velasco ran for Governor of Marinduque in 2025.
+However, he lost to Melecio Go by almost 400 votes.
+He filed an election protest before the COMELEC through his legal counsel, Atty.
+Rowell Ilagan, seeking the manual recount of the votes.